A 6,000 sq m green space in the heart of Liverpool Street

-Meet the people behind Exchange Park
+Meet the people behind the new park in Exchange Square

 Maylim are a market-leading external works contractor, who specialise in delivering world-class public spaces.
 They focus on adding value to the area; not only for clients, but also to provide benefit and value for neighbouring communities.

 They work hard to ensure that surrounding local businesses are not jeopardised by the works and work to minimise disruption during the construction phase.
 They’re dedicated to working to the highest standards in regard to health and safety.
 They’re committed to wellbeing and mental health, environmental issues, sustainability and quality.